The new version of Faketoken Malware Targets Uber-Like Apps to Steal Banking Credentials.

 According to Kaspersky researchers: “To this day we still have not registered a large number of attacks with the Faketoken sample, and we are inclined to believe that this is one of its test versions.
 According to the list of attacked applications, the Russian UI of the overlays, and the Russian language in the code, Faketoken.q is focused on attacking users from Russia and CIS countries.”

-As is the norm, security experts suggest that users of Android smartphones must only install apps from official Google Play Store and ignore third-party app sources.
+As is the norm, security experts suggest that users of Android smartphones must only install apps from the official Google Play Store and ignore third-party app sources.
 They shouldn’t download any attachments from unknown sources as well.

 Source: Kaspersky Labs